jchauncey/TheDeeps/docs/ai/ai-map.md

    - Map should support dynamic modifications during gameplay
    - Collision detection system for walls and obstacles
    - Pathfinding system for AI navigation
+   - Map rendering should be optimized for performance
+   - Map should maintain visibility when UI modals are displayed

+9. **UI Integration**
+   - Map should be the primary focus of the game interface
+   - Map should occupy the majority of the screen space
+   - Map should be responsive to window size changes
+   - Map should maintain proper aspect ratio
+   - Map should have clear visual indicators for player, enemies, and objects
+   - Map should be accessible via keyboard navigation
+   - Map should support hotkeys for common actions (movement, interaction)